adjagbafortune/assignment-app/README.md

 ### Distinctiveness
 This capstone project is an advanced Educational Quiz & Assignment Platform built using a completely decoupled architecture: Django REST Framework (DRF) as a headless backend API and React with Redux as a Single Page Application (SPA) frontend.

-This application is fundamentally distinct from all previous projects in the CS50W course:
-* Unlike **Project 1 (Wiki)** or **Project 2 (Commerce)**, it does not rely on Django's server-side rendering or standard HTML forms.
-It processes everything via asynchronous JSON payloads.
-* Unlike **Project 3 (Mail)**, which utilized vanilla JavaScript with a pre-built API, this project features a fully custom-built backend REST API designed from scratch to serve dynamic relational data.
-* Unlike **Project 4 (Network)**, which focuses on social interactions, this portal is specialized for e-learning workflows.
-It handles the creation of quizzes, automated grading, and instant result checking.

 <img src="./static_img/Quiz_Creation_Interface_Professor.png" alt="Quiz_Creation_Interface_Professor.png/"> <br>